BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

 {% include tip/close.html %}

-The spectrum of decentralization and custody for Bitcoin ranges from highly decentralized to highly centralized.
+The spectrum of decentralization and custody for bitcoin ranges from highly decentralized to highly centralized.
 Holding self-custodial Bitcoin on the base layer is the least risky and most decentralized, rated at 0.
 Self-custodial Lightning is slightly more centralized at 1, while custodial Lightning moves further towards centralization at 6.
 ETFs sit at the other extreme, being the most centralized and risky.
 Ecash improves over custodial Lightning by providing better privacy and security.

 ### Ecash vs Custodial Lightning
 <div class="nodes -full-width" markdown="1">